ropensci/roweb3/content/blog/2026-04-09-treesitter/index.md

 In this post, we've presented an overview of tree-sitter based tooling for R or in R.

 Note that this ecosystem of tools is very actively developed, so some tools might come and go.
-However, the idea that plugging an R grammar into a general parsing generator brings cool features to us R developers, will remain true.
+However, the idea that plugging the R grammar into a general parsing generator brings cool features to us R developers, will remain true.
 Maybe *you* will contribute to this ecosystem, either in an existing tool or by creating a new one?

 [^1]: Rust is a lower level language than R so has less overhead; furthermore this kind of Rust code can be parallelized easily.